anonymousicml2529/rebuttal/README.md

 <img src="3gpp_added2.png" alt="Description" width="750">

 ## Figure 2.
-Experiments regarding number K of CP-GMM components
+Experiments regarding the number K of CP-GMM components

 Dependency of the angular spread on the number K of components of the CP-GMM.

 <img src="plot_K2.png" alt="Description" width="500">

 ## Figure 3.
-Experiments the Grid Resolution in OFDM simulations
+Experiments regarding the Grid Resolution in OFDM simulations

 a) and b) nMSE and cosine similarity for reconstructing ground-truth channels by an autoencoder trained on channel realizations produced by the generative models, respectively.
 We choose the maximally resolvable delay to be 8μs and the maximally resolvable doppler shift to be 100Hz, but vary the grid resolution S, i.e., the delay-doppler grid exhibits S^2 gridpoints.
 In c), exemplary drawn samples are shown for the different grid resolutions.